Kohze/ShinyFireBase/README.md

 ### Shiny Firebase Data/Session Saving and Sharing

-this repo is an example how to share shiny application data in a quick and intuitive way.
+this is an example how to share shiny application data in a quick and intuitive way.

 Once the user clicks on "create link", the defined variables are send to firebase and a link is generated.
-As those steps require to trigger a function on button click, and then a change of the link text, shinyJS is used extensivly.

 --------------